Welcome to the Town of Richland's official municipal website.

 Town of Richland Employment Application

-NOTICE
+PUBLIC NOTICE

 National Grid is embarking on a significant project to upgrade our electricity network in our area to improve reliability and make it easier to interconnect and transmit the growing number of renewable energy sources in the region.
 The entire statewide transmission upgrade timeframe is aggressive—7-8 years.